Liz Tigelaar: Nashville

 In summer 2012, Tigelaar joined the first season of the ABC musical/drama Nashville, as a writer.

 Little Fires Everywhere

 She served as developer and showrunner on the miniseries Little Fires Everywhere that was released by Hulu in March 2020 and produced by ABC Signature.

+Future projects

+In 2026, she moved to Paramount Television Studios and CBS Studios in an overall deal.